Dangerous Intentions: Plot

 Beth must flee with Laurie to a protective shelter, a move she has long avoided.
-Here, Beth meets and becomes close friends with Kaye Ferrar, a battered woman who has been hiding from her violent husband Joe Ferrar for several years.
+Here, Beth meets and becomes close friends with Kaye Ferrar, a battered woman who also has been hiding from her violent husband Joe Ferrar for several years.
 The two women decide to move into a house together with their children, where they feel they can protect one another and establish their freedom.

 Just when stability returns to their lives, Kaye's husband, Joe, finds them, and stabs Kaye to death right before Beth's eyes.
 Reeling from her friend's violent death, Beth receives a double shock when officials inform her that she must testify against Joe who is arrested for and accused of murder.
 Though Beth wants to bring Joe to justice, she fears that testifying will bring her into the public eye, making it easy for Tim to discover her whereabouts.

 Moving to a new house in Roseville, Beth and Laurie start a new life after her divorce from an abusive Tim.
 Beth cuts her own hair short and colors it from blonde to red.
 As Beth protects Laurie and herself from Tim, Alice reminds Tim to leave her and Beth and Laurie alone and give them some space, and bans Tim from her house.

 While Laurie is at school, Tim arrives one last time to stalk Beth again, but Beth begs him not to hurt Laurie.
 By saying she was cold and needed to get a sweater, Beth manages to turn on the porch light.
 Tim berates Beth for taking Laurie from him.
 Laurie tries to return home but is sent to her neighbor's house by her neighbor who saw Beth's porch light on which was a signal that she was in danger.
 Her neighbor calls the police on Tim, who tries to hurt Beth.
 When Beth slaps Tim and tells him to go to hell, he beats her up and chokes her.
 Tim tries to use his own gun to kill Beth either by shooting her in the heart or in the head, but police arrive just in time, warning Tim to drop the gun.
 Realizing he has already failed in both getting Laurie for himself and for attempting to kill Beth, Tim is forced to drop the gun and again surrender, releasing Beth and allowing himself to be arrested by police who slap him in cuffs for spousal abuse and domestic violence.
 Beth recovers and is reunited with Laurie who rides with her and the paramedics in the back of an ambulance that takes them to the hospital, while police send Tim back to jail, likely for good this time, finally giving Tim what he rightfully deserves.

-Beth and Laurie live happily ever after with each other and with Alice, Andrew, and Terri who visit them.
+Beth and Laurie are now free from Tim and the abuse he put them through.
+Still together, they can live their lives along with their friends and family.